National emergency number

 More information:

-Not all medication available over the counter or by prescription in Australia is available in other countries.
-Some may even be considered illegal or a controlled substance, even if prescribed by an Australian doctor.
+Not all medications available in Australia are accessible in other countries.
+Some medicines may be illegal, even if prescribed by an Australian doctor.

-Carry a copy of your prescription and a dated letter from your doctor stating:
+Carry a copy of your prescription and a letter from your doctor stating:

 Declare all medicine on arrival.
 You could face charges if you either:

 Visiting forested areas may expose you to tick bites.
 Ticks can carry diseases.
-They are common from spring to autumn.
+They are common from Spring to Autumn.

 Regularly check your body for ticks during and after visits to forest areas.